Cheryl Bailey: US Soccer

 In 2007 Bailey was appointed as the general manager of the United States Women's National Soccer Team.
 She led the support staff for the US team during the 2007 and the 2011 FIFA Women's World cups and the 2008 Olympics.
 During her time with US Soccer, Bailey was in charge of all administrative areas pertaining to the Women's National Team including travel, payroll, liaising with clubs, and working with FIFA, CONCACAF and various other federations.

 National Women's Soccer League

 On November 29, 2012 Sunil Gulati, President of the USSF, announced that Bailey was named as the executive director of the National Women's Soccer League.
 She oversaw the first two seasons of the league She stepped down after the 2014 season.

 Personal life

 Bailey has a bachelor's degree from Slippery Rock State College in health and physical education and received her master's degree in physical education from Ohio State in 1983.
-Bailey's son, Kenneth James Marra, currently serves as a Director at the Atlantic Coast Conference.
+Bailey's son, Kenneth James Marra, currently serves as the Director of Sales & Marketing in the College Sports Division at Intersport.